Sustainable Development Goals (SDG) Certificate

 The SDG Professional Certificate allows students to develop entrepreneurial skills and to work with public policy students from participating GPPN universities.
 It provides an opportunity for students to develop concrete projects rooted in their local environments, and to showcase them to an international audience of academics, practitioners and policymakers specializing in the SDGs.

 As part of the United Nation’s 2030 Agenda, having specialized knowledge and hands-on experience on how to meet the SDGs is in high demand from government agencies, international organizations, private companies and social sector at every scale.

 Students benefit from the experience of building and implementing their own interdisciplinary SDG projects while collaborating with multiple actors at different levels of society.
 The skills gained from completion of the certificate serve as a valuable asset for students’ future careers across multiple sectors.

-As a global joint program, the SDG Certificate includes (i) SDG-focused courses at home institutions, (ii) an opening seminar hosted by the Sciences Po School of Public Affairs in Paris, (iii) the SDG Accelerator Workshop organized by Columbia SIPA in New York, (iv) and attendance at the annual GPPN Conference at one of the seven member schools.
+As a global joint Programme, the SDG Certificate includes (i) SDG-focused courses at home institutions, (ii) an opening seminar hosted by the Sciences Po School of Public Affairs in Paris, (iii) the SDG Accelerator Workshop organized by Columbia SIPA in New York, (iv) and attendance at the annual GPPN Conference at one of the seven member schools.

 Laëtitia Atlani-Duault is a French social anthropologist.

 She is the current Director of the College d’études mondiales at the Fondation Maison des Sciences de l’Homme in Paris, France, and Research Professor at CEPED, IRD - Paris Descartes University and at the Mailman School, Columbia University in New York.